- 1/4 cup sugar

 - 1/4 cup dried cranberries

 - 1/4 cup chopped walnuts

-- In a large bowl, combine the first seven ingredients.
-Combine the flour, baking soda, cinnamon and allspice; stir into sugar mixture.
-Stir in the oats, cereal, chips, cranberries and walnuts.
+- In a large bowl, combine the first seven ingredients; mix well.
+Combine the flour, baking soda, cinnamon and allspice; add to the sugar mixture.
+Stir in the remaining ingredients.

 - Press into a 13-in. x 9-in. baking pan coated with cooking spray.
 Bake at 350° for 18-20 minutes or until golden brown.
-Cool on a wire rack.
-Cut into bars.
-Store in an airtight container.
+Score the surface with shallow cuts, making rectangular bars.
+Cool completely on a wire rack.
+Cut along score lines.
 Yield: 2 dozen.